KrishnanJothi/MT5_Language_identification_NLP/README.md

 <a name="dp"></a>
 ## 2.1 Data Preparation

 The [xnli  dataset](dataset/xnli15.tsv) is cleaned and then prepared as a two-column data frame, with the column headers 'input_text' and 'target_text'.
 Since MT5 is a text-to-text model, to specify which task the model should perform, a prefix text is added to the original input sequence before feeding it.
 The prefix helps the model better when fine-tuning it on multiple downstream tasks, e.g., machine translation between many languages.
 The prefix <idf.lang> is added as a special token to the tokenizer.
+As stated in the [documentation](https://huggingface.co/transformers/main_classes/model.html#transformers.PreTrainedModel.resize_token_embeddings), if the new number of tokens is not equal to the model.config.vocab_size, then resize the input token embeddings matrix of the model.
 A few of the prepared training samples are shown below,

 | input_text                                                                                                | target_text   |
 |:----------------------------------------------------------------------------------------------------------|:--------------|